pepassaco/EECutre/README.md

 As a first approach, using two electrodes for measuring the left and right halfs of the frontal lobe and a third electrode as a wirtual ground behind your ear can be a good solution for measuring alfa waves and eye blinks.

+Remeber to apply conductive gel between the electrode and the skull and to get the electrodes as fixed to the head as possible without hurting the patient, since loose electrodes can lead to noise in the measurements

 #### The PCB

 The PCB is powered though two batteries (between 7V and 12V each) so that the operational amplifiers can work with both positive and negative voltages.